9AM - 12PM // Biodiversity Education Center

 The Next C.P.A.
 Class will begin January 2021!

-The Citizen's Police Academy Class will begin on January 7th.
+The Citizen's Police Academy Class will begin on January 12, 2021 at 6:30pm.
 The class is held every Tuesday evening at the Coppell Police Station from 6:30 PM to 8:30 PM for 8 weeks.
-There will be a graduation on March 3rd, 2020.
+There will be a graduation March 9, 2021.
 The classes are limited in size.
 Citizens that successfully complete the Academy receive a Certificate of Completion and are eligible to join the Citizen's Police Academy Alumni Association (CPAC).

 Class members must be 18 years of age with good standing in the community and must pass a background investigation and either reside in or work in Coppell.